How can you earn more money?

 If you’re serious about it, though, here’s something to keep in mind: To earn this kind of money on the side, you may need more inspiration than perspiration.

-Can you think of a new way to do something which will make an existing process more efficient?
+Can you think of a new way to do something that will make an existing process more efficient?

 If so, your new knowledge will be worthwhile to others: